 City | 1 Bed (month) C$ | 2 Bed (month) C$ |

-Similarly, in terms of owning a home, the average cost of a Canadian house was predicted to rise up to $531,000 from the previous $500,200 price of 2019.
-The increasing price of houses in Canada is as a result of various tax measures, interest rates, and mortgage regulations.
-The province of Ontario and British Columbia are in particular, projected to witness much of the growth of housing price increase.
+The average cost of a Canadian house was predicted to rise up to $686, 650 from the previous $531, 000 price of 2020.
+The increasing price of houses in Canada is a result of various tax measures, interest rates, and mortgage regulations.
+The provinces of Ontario and British Columbia are, in particular, projected to witness much of the growth of the housing price increase.

 House Prices based on Major Cities and Provinces